 Dai Vernon: The Spirit of Magic

-Nearly twenty years ago, I was able to collaborate with my friend, filmmaker Daniel Zuckerbrot, on a profile of Dai Vernon for Canadian television.
+Nearly twenty years ago, in 1999, I collaborated with my friend, filmmaker Daniel Zuckerbrot, on a profile of Dai Vernon for Canadian television.
 At the time, I believed that Vernon was the most influential magician of the twentieth century.
-I have since reconsidered and now think that he is the most influential magician of all time.
-This project became an important stone along the path to Dai Vernon: A Biography, published in 2007.
+I have since reconsidered that notion, and now think that he is, in fact, the most influential magician of all time.
+The film project became an important stone along the path to Dai Vernon: A Biography, published in 2006.

 In addition to the insight provided by performers who knew Vernon, including Max Maven, Herb Zarrow, John Carney, Jackie Flosso, Ricky Jay, Steve Freeman and Persi Diaconis, it was an important opportunity for Vernon's children, Edward and Derek Verner, to share their own thoughts and feelings about their father, the magician.
 It also featured black-and-white silent footage of a younger Vernon demonstrating sleight-of-hand which we had converted and professionally retouched for the film.